Aluminium oxide: Natural occurrence

 Corundum is the most common naturally occurring crystalline form of aluminium oxide.
-Rubies and sapphires are gem-quality forms of corundum, which owe their characteristic colours to trace impurities.
-Rubies are given their characteristic deep red colour and their laser qualities by traces of chromium.
-Sapphires come in different colours given by various other impurities, such as iron and titanium.
-An extremely rare delta form occurs as the mineral deltalumite.
-Although aluminium is the most abundant metal in the Earth's crust, it must be extracted from bauxite as alumina to produce aluminium metal.
+Rubies and sapphires are gem-quality varieties of corundum whose colours arise from trace impurities.
+Traces of chromium give rubies their deep red colour and are also responsible for their laser properties.
+Sapphires occur in a range of colours produced by other trace impurities, including iron and titanium.
+An extremely rare delta form occurs naturally as the mineral deltalumite.